lu-llinc/coursera-ondemand-exports/README.md

 * BeautifulSoup 4 (tested with version == 4.3.2)
 * psycopg (tested with version == 2.6.1)

 You can install these modules with [easy_install](https://pypi.python.org/pypi/setuptools) or [pip](https://pypi.python.org/pypi/pip).
-To install pip, please see [this link](http://pip.readthedocs.org/en/stable/installing/)
+To install pip, please see [this link](http://pip.readthedocs.org/en/stable/installing/) (NB: To install psycopg2 in Ubuntu, you need to first do: sudo apt-get install python-dev)

-You can also install [Anaconda](https://www.continuum.io/downloads).
+Alternatively, you can install [Anaconda](https://www.continuum.io/downloads).

 ### R